-Additional points:
+Key points:

 - The Special Event Permit is already a requirement for parks events.
 A supplementary Alcohol Use in Parks Application, along with an OLCC permit, would be added as a requirement if service of alcohol is requested. - 2.
 General Liability insurance of 2 million is always required for events and liquor liability would be an added requirement for the insurance. - 3.
-Security requirements will be handled on a case-by-case basis, and at the discretion of the APRC Director or designee. - 4.
+The Ashland Parks and Recreation Director or designee shall, in collaboration with Ashland Police and Legal Departments, determine security requirements for events on a case-by-case basis.
+This includes the approval of private security companies, when necessary. - 4.
+Preferred locations for special events are Lithia Park Band Shell, Ashland Japanese Garden, North Mountain Park Pavilion and Oak Knoll Golf Course.
+Other proposed venues shall be reviewed by the Director or designee on a case-by-case basis for appropriate use. - 5.
+The first phase of this new policy allows only beer, wine, hard cider, as opposed to "hard" alcohol.
+However, the ordinance language does not specify a type of allowed alcohol.
+Staff recommend starting this policy with the most conservative approach possible: with a lower percentage alcohol in a controlled setting.
+As staff experience, capacity, and systems develop, APRC hopes to provide for other types and settings of alcohol use in parks. - 6.
 There is a current non-refundable "Alcohol Fee" of \$150 in the Miscellaneous Fees and Charges document approved by City Council.
 This fee was established when APRC used to manage Pioneer Hall and the Community Center for weddings and other events.
 APRC proposes to use this existing fee for the first phase of this new policy until the Miscellaneous fees and Charges get reviewed again May/ June of 2024.